 - No hook ups

-The National Park Service manages the campground with tent sites and no hookups.
+The National Park Service manages the campground with tent sites and there are no hookups.
 Tent sites have picnic tables, grills, bear proof food storage and some overhead shelters.
-There are bathrooms with flush toilets and plenty of drinking water available.
-During high season there is a camp store, laundry and showers.
+Bathrooms with flush toilets and plenty of drinking water are available.
+During high season there is a camp store, laundry facility and showers.

 Rio Grand Village RV Campground